Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Abstract

 \section{Abstract}

-Reward models are critical for reinforcement learning from human feedback, as they determine the alignment quality and reliability of generative models.
-For complex tasks such as image editing, reward models are required to capture global semantic consistency and implicit logical constraints beyond local similarity.
-Existing reward modeling approaches have clear limitations.
-Discriminative reward models align well with human preferences but struggle with complex semantics due to limited reasoning supervision.
-Generative reward models offer stronger semantic understanding and reasoning, but they are costly at inference time and difficult to align directly with human preferences.
-To this end, we propose \textbf{Joint Reward Modeling (JRM)}, which jointly optimizes preference learning and language modeling on a shared vision-language backbone.
-This approach internalizes the semantic and reasoning capabilities of generative models into efficient discriminative representations, enabling fast and accurate evaluation.
-JRM achieves state-of-the-art results on MMRB2 and EditReward-Bench, and significantly improves stability and performance in downstream online reinforcement learning.
-These results show that joint training effectively bridges efficiency and semantic understanding in reward modeling.
+Reward models are critical for reinforcement learning from human feedback.
+Their quality directly affects the alignment and reliability of generative models.
+For complex tasks such as image editing, reward models must judge local visual quality, understand editing instructions, and capture cross-region semantic relations and implicit logical constraints.
+Existing reward modeling methods often face a trade-off between efficiency and evaluation ability.
+Discriminative reward models can directly align with human preferences and provide efficient, stable scores, but they often lack fine-grained semantic analysis.
+Generative reward models can perform deeper evaluation through language-based reasoning, but they are costly at inference time and are hard to adapt directly to preference comparisons.
+We propose \textbf{Joint Reward Modeling (JRM)}, which aims to teach reward models to judge like experts.
+During training, JRM learns fine-grained semantic analysis from language-based evaluation supervision and aligns with human choices through preference ranking.
+At inference time, JRM still uses efficient discriminative scoring.
+In this way, JRM turns the semantic analysis learned during training into efficient reward judgment, enabling fast, stable, and expert-like evaluation.
+Experiments show that JRM achieves state-of-the-art performance on MMRB2 and EditReward-Bench, and significantly improves the stability and effectiveness of downstream online reinforcement learning.